mixxxdj/manual/source/chapters/getting_started.rst

 ==================================

 Before you can start using Mixxx, you need to configure Mixxx to use your sound hardware in :menuselection:`Preferences --> Sound Hardware`.
-At a minimum, one output must be configured.
 You do not need to configure all inputs and outputs.

 The :ref:`hardware` chapter explains different types of DJ hardware and how to set them up with the the input and output options.
 For Mixxx to perform the best